genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 ```

-We use Foundation Database when you choose to run application using **WSL/Linux** solution, edit DbLayer as specified below
+If you are running your application using **WSL/Linux**, use FoundationDB as the database.
+Edit `DbLayer` as specified below:

 ```kotlin {4}
 systemDefinition {